crazebotz/rename-bot/README.md

-myplan - Check Your plan Usage viewthumb - View Your Saved thumbnail delthumb - Delete Your Thumbnail about - About Bot broadcast - Admin Use Only Send Message To All Users addpremium - Admin Use Only
+myplan - Check Your plan Usage viewthumb - View Your Saved thumbnail delthumb - Delete Your Thumbnail see_caption - View Your Custom Caption set_caption - SET Your Custom Caption del_caption - Reset Your Custom Caption to Default about - About Bot broadcast - Admin Use Only Send Message To All Users addpremium - Admin Use Only